MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 - Like any cloud provider, Azure ultimately has a finite amount of resources and as a result there are situations that can lead to the unavailability of capacity in individual regions.
 In the event of a regional outage there will be a significant increase in demand for resources within the paired region as impacted customer workloads seek to recover within the paired region.
 In certain scenarios this may create a capacity challenge where supply temporarily does not satisfy demand.

-When designing a globally distributed architecture, start by asking these questions.
+When designing a globally distributed architecture, start with these questions.

 **Are there specific regions where data must reside or where resources have to be deployed?**